Parliamentary.ai

 Groups Affected

-- British Overseas Territories and Crown Dependencies: These jurisdictions will face pressure to cooperate with the UK on tax information sharing.
+• British Overseas Territories and Crown Dependencies: These jurisdictions will face pressure to cooperate in sharing tax information with the UK.

-- UK Financial Institutions: Banks and other financial institutions will have increased reporting burdens and potential liabilities for non-compliance.
+• UK Financial Institutions: Increased reporting requirements and potential penalties for non-compliance.

 Powered by nyModel